dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 internally, and then materialize the view when requested.

-Database administrators must be careful about creating database views directly in the DHIS 2 database.
+Database administrators must be careful about creating database views directly in the DHIS2 database.
 For instance, when the resource tables are generated, all of them will first be dropped and then re-created.
 If any SQL views depend on these tables, an integrity violation exception will be thrown and the process will be aborted.